Business action on climate change: Carbon offsets

 The principle of carbon offset is fairly simple: a business decides that it does not want to contribute further to global warming, and it has already made efforts to reduce its carbon (dioxide) emissions, so it decides to pay someone else to further reduce its net emissions by planting trees or by taking up low-carbon technologies.
 Every unit of carbon that is absorbed by trees—or not emitted due to funding of renewable energy deployment—offsets the emissions from fossil fuel use.
 In many cases, funding of renewable energy, energy efficiency, or tree planting—particularly in developing nations—can be a relatively cheap way of making an event, project, or business "carbon neutral".
 Many carbon offset providers—some as inexpensive as $0.10 per ton of carbon dioxide—are referenced in the carbon offset article of this encyclopedia.

 Many businesses are now looking to carbon offset all their work.
 An example of a business going carbon neutral is FIFA: their 2006 World Cup Final will be carbon neutral.
 FIFA estimate they are offsetting one hundred thousand tons of carbon dioxide created by the event, largely as a result of people travelling there.
 Other carbon neutral companies include the bank HSBC, the consumer staples manufacturer Annie's Homegrown, world leading society publisher Blackwell Publishing, and the publishing house New Society Publishers.
 The Guardian also offsets its carbon emissions resulting from international air travel.

 Many companies are trying to achieve carbon offsets by nature-based solutions like reforestation, including mangrove forests and soil restoration.
 Among them Microsoft, Eni.
 Increasing the forest cover of Earth by 25% will offset the human emissions in the latest 20 years.
 In any case it will be necessary to pull from the atmosphere the that already have been emitted.
 However, it can work only if the companies will stop to pump new emissions to the atmosphere and stop deforestation.

 Carbon projects

 A carbon project refers to a business initiative that receives funding because it will result in a reduction in the emission of greenhouse gases (GHGs).
-To prove that the project will result in real, permanent, verifiable reductions in greenhouse gases, proof must be provided in the form of a project design document and activity reports validated by an approved third party.